Introduction

 What is Risk Analysis?

-Risk analysis is a crucial component of the risk management process.
-It involves assessing and evaluating potential risks to determine their impact, likelihood of occurrence, and the overall level of threat they pose to an organization, project, or activity.
+Risk analysis is the process of assessing and evaluating potential risks that could hamper business operations, projects, or processes.
+It involves determining the potential impact of the risks, their, likelihood of occurrence, and the overall level of threat they pose to an organization, project, or activity.
 Risk analysis helps organizations make informed decisions about how to manage and respond to risks effectively.

 However, it's essential to perceive risk analysis not as a pessimistic lens on business strategy but as a necessary tool for preparation and preemptive measures.
 Through this method, uncertainties surrounding future scenarios are meticulously measured and managed.